John Lucente, Counselor

 College Night(s) Coordinator

 Brandon graduated from the University of Portland with a BA in Psychology, and later received his Masters degree in School Counseling from Loyola College in Maryland.
-He is new to OCHS this year, but has 15 years of experience as a school counselor having worked at both Edgewood High School near Baltimore, Maryland from 2001 to 2005, and then at Centennial High School in Gresham from 2005 to 2016.
-He enjoys spending time with his girlfriend and his two kids, likes to travel, and he loves attending both Minor and Major League Baseball games during the summer.
+He has been at OCHS for 3 years, but has 18 years of experience as a school counselor having worked at both Edgewood High School near Baltimore, Maryland from 2001 to 2005, and then at Centennial High School in Gresham from 2005 to 2016.
+He enjoys spending time with his fiance and his two kids, likes to travel, and he loves attending both Minor and Major League Baseball games during the summer.

 Teresa Kaufman, Counselor